mutebinuhu/mini-srb/README.md

 $ git clone https://github.com/mutebinuhu/mini-srb.git
 ```

-- Install dependencies in both app directory and client folder
+- Install dependencies in mini-srb and client folders respectively
 ```
 $ npm install
 ```

 ### Start the app

-- Run the app locally with the command
+- Run the app locally with the command while in the main-srb folder and you are good to go

 ```
-$ npm devstart
+$ npm run devstart
 ```